cmacdonell/UshahidiVM/Ushahidi VM Installation.md

 12. Type “**npm run watch”** into the terminal

     a.
-After a few seconds you should see green text that concludes with “webpack: Compiled successfully”
+After a few seconds you should see green text that concludes with `webpack: Compiled successfully`

 ![](images/installation/04.png)